The Rufiji River fly-camp is set up on the shore of Lake Mzizimia for just two to six clients

 Rufiji River fly-camping: Our full report

-These fly-camps have good-sized A-frame tents, a hot bucket shower and a toilet; yet retain a feeling of being very remote.
+These fly-camps use good-sized Dome tents, with awnings, a hot safari shower and a toilet, yet they retain a feeling of being very remote.
 Dinner is cooked on the open fire, and eaten outside or beneath a canvas gazebo.

-These fly-camps need to be booked in advance, and have a supplement (about £45 per person for 2007).
-They're usually run on an individual basis without any other guests.
+These fly-camps need to be booked in advance, and have a supplement.
+They’re usually run on an individual, private basis without any other guests.

 Note that these particular fly-camping trips are only possible as a few nights out of a longer safari staying at Rufiji River Camp.